Mobile Phone

-If worried, people can text or use headphones to reduce radiation exposure from wireless phones.
+If worried, people can text or use headphones to reduce from phones.

-With cell phones classified as “possibly carcinogenic” this week, the World Health Organization put the devices smack dab in the middle of its groupings for cancer risk and raised new concerns about how wireless devices might be affecting our health.
+With cell phones classified as “possibly carcinogenic” this week, the put the smack dab in the middle of its groupings for risk and raised new concerns about how might be affecting our health.

 A WHO press release quoted working group chairman Jonathan Samet of the University of Southern California as saying simply: “There could be some risk, and therefore we need to keep a close watch for a link between cell phones and cancer risk.”